Spelling champs from Pullman, Coeur d'Alene headed to National Spelling Bee

 Navtaj Singh of Pullman competes at the Scripps National Spelling Bee at National Harbor, Md., on May 31, 2022.
 Singh, 12, is returning for the 2023 competition, which begins May 30.
 (Orion Donovan-Smith/The Spokesman-Review)Buy a print of this photo

-Navtaj Singh of Pullman, 12, will return for a second year after he was one of only two fifth-graders to reach the semifinals in 2022.
-Kayla Tenney Villalobos of Coeur d’Alene, 14, will be competing for the first time at the annual contest that takes place at National Harbor in Oxon Hill, Md.
+Navtaj Singh, of Pullman, 12, will return for a second year after he was one of only two fifth-graders to reach the semifinals in 2022.
+Kayla Tenney Villalobos, of Coeur d’Alene, 14, will be competing for the first time at the annual contest that takes place at National Harbor in Oxon Hill, Maryland.

 Tenney Villalobos qualified for the national championships by winning the North Idaho Spelling Bee in Coeur d’Alene in February, the first time she had entered a spelling bee.
 She said she was looking forward to taking her first trip to D.C. and meeting the other 230 spellers who will compete over three days in the prestigious event’s 95th year.